gyaaf/tiamat/README.md

 # Tiamat

-Tiamat is a CLI Python script that provides many utilitary functions to the client as:
+Tiamat is a CLI Python script that provides many utilitary functions to the league client as:
 * Auto Accept
 * Riot ID Changer
 * Dodge ( still lose lp but no need to clos the client )